nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 Once the cluster is ready we can use the toolkit to configure the Load Balancer setup, for doing that, we must configure the Primary Security Server as any other single Security Server, setting in the
 `SECURITY_SERVER_INTERNAL_FQDN_OR_IP` property with the FQDN belonging to the Primary.

-## 7 Using the Toolkit to configure highly available services using the built-in security server internal load balancing
+## 7 Using the Toolkit to configure highly available services using the built-in Security Server internal load balancing

-In order to configure a highly available service using the built-in security server load balancing, at least two security servers need to be configured with the same subsystem/service.
+In order to configure a highly available service using the built-in Security Server load balancing, at least two security servers need to be configured with the same subsystem/service.

 An example configuration file to be used: